cookieclicker123/investor_agent/README.md

 pytest tests
 ```

-## Run the app.py script to test the LLM without the UI, or the mock LLM
+## Run the app.py script to test the LLM without the UI, or test the mock LLM

 ```bash
 python app.py --mock